skhcjh231/blog-post/content/docs/spring24/08_/_index.md

 # MIXTURE OF LORA EXPERTS

 LoRA is a methodology for effective fine-tuning large-scale pretrained models.
+LoRA is characterized by its ease of applying tuned results to existing models.
+This characteristic has encouraged research into synthesizing multiple trained LoRAs to achieve enhanced performance across various tasks.
+MOLE presents a new method for achieving the optimal combination of LoRAs for specific tasks.
+Mixture of LoRA Experts considers each LoRA as an expert and determines the weights applied to each LoRA at each layer through a gate function.

 <p align="center">